Vibe Coding

 Vibe Coding is the practice of generating code directly from natural language prompts without formal specifications, schemas, or contracts.
 Coined by Andrej Karpathy, the term describes an AI-assisted development mode where engineers describe desired functionality conversationally (“make this faster,” “add a login button”), and the LLM produces implementation code.

-While vibe coding accelerates prototyping and exploration, it inverts traditional software engineering rigor: the specification emerges after the code, if at all.
+This approach inverts traditional software engineering rigor: the specification emerges after the code, if at all.
+Developers describe intent and trust the model to infer the details.

-- At Anthropic: 80-90% of Claude Code’s codebase is now written by Claude Code itself, with a 70% productivity increase per engineer since adoption.
+- Extreme velocity.
+Engineers report 2-10x faster feature delivery for greenfield work.
+At Anthropic, 80-90% of Claude Code’s codebase is written by Claude Code itself, with a 70% productivity increase per engineer.
+At Google, approximately 30% of code committed in 2024 was AI-generated.

-This velocity is seductive.
 When a feature that previously took three days can be scaffolded in thirty minutes, the economic pressure to adopt vibe coding becomes overwhelming.
+For throwaway scripts, MVPs, and rapid exploration, this workflow is transformative.

-Technical Debt Accumulation
+Debt Accumulation

-2024 marked the first year in industry history where copy-pasted code exceeded refactored code.
-This is a direct symptom of vibe coding: when generating fresh code is faster than understanding existing code, engineers default to regeneration over refactoring.
+2024 marked the first year in industry history where copy-pasted code exceeded refactored code — a direct symptom of vibe coding.
+When generating fresh code is faster than understanding existing code, engineers default to regeneration over refactoring.
+The result, as Codurance notes, is “legacy code in record time”: systemic duplication across fifteen slightly different implementations, none validated against a shared contract.

 Silent Drift

-These assumptions are never documented.
+LLMs make undocumented assumptions about error handling, validation, and concurrency.
 The code passes tests (if tests exist), but violates implicit architectural contracts.
-Over time, the system drifts toward inconsistency—different modules make different assumptions about the same concepts.
+Over time, the system drifts toward inconsistency — different modules make different assumptions about the same concepts.
+Without deterministic constraints, LLMs trend toward generic solutions that lack the domain-specific optimizations and architectural decisions that distinguish production systems from prototypes.

-— Boris Cherny, The Peterman Podcast (December 2025)
+“Speed is seductive.
+Maintainability is survival.” — Boris Cherny, The Peterman Podcast (December 2025)

-Anthropic’s internal research found that engineers who spend more time on Claude-assisted tasks often do so because they “vibe code themselves into a corner”—generating code without specs until debugging and cleanup overhead exceeds the initial velocity gains.
+Anthropic’s internal research found that engineers who spend more time on Claude-assisted tasks often do so because they “vibe code themselves into a corner” — generating code without specs until debugging and cleanup overhead exceeds the initial velocity gains.
+Vibe coding is fast until it isn’t, and by then the context needed to fix issues was never documented.

 Applications